AbhijithBR001/Movie-app/README.md

 # Movie-app
- A simple movie app using api
+ A simple movie app using React .
+API based